 Toyota's financial services include loan programs and leasing programs for customers and dealers.
 Toyota believes that its ability to provide financing to its customers is an important value-added service.
-In July 2000, Toyota established a wholly-owned subsidiary, Toyota Financial Services Corporation ("TFSC"), to oversee the management of Toyota's finance companies worldwide, through which Toyota aims to strengthen the overall competitiveness of its financial business, improve risk management and streamline decision-making processes.
+In July 2000,

+Toyota established a wholly-owned subsidiary, Toyota Financial Services Corporation ("TFSC"), to oversee the management of Toyota's finance companies worldwide, through which Toyota aims to strengthen the overall competitiveness of its financial business, improve risk management and streamline decision-making processes.
 Toyota has expanded its network of financial services, in accordance with its strategy of developing auto-related financing businesses in significant markets.
-Accordingly, Toyota currently operates financial services companies in 35 countries and regions, which support its automotive operations globally.
+Accordingly, Toyota currently operates financial services companies in 36 countries and regions, which support its automotive operations globally.

-Toyota's revenues from its financial services operations were \(\frac{\pmathbf{\frac{4}}}{1}\),661.1 billion in fiscal 2015, \(\frac{\pmathbf{\frac{4}}}{1}\),421.0 billion in fiscal 2014 and \(\frac{\pmathbf{\frac{4}}}{1}\),170.6 billion in fiscal 2013.
-In fiscal 2014, amid a gradual recovery in markets including the United States, Europe and Japan, Toyota collaborated with dealers in various countries and regions, and the balance of loan receivables increased steadily.
-In fiscal 2015, with recovery in markets particularly in the United States and as a result of the continued collaboration with dealers in various countries and regions and efforts to expand products and services that meet customer needs, Toyota's share of financing provided for new car sales of Toyota and Lexus vehicles in regions where TFSC operates remained at a high level of 36% and the balance of loan receivables, mainly in the United States and Thailand, continued to increase steadily.
-Meanwhile, Toyota is making efforts to provide both its customers and dealers with stable financial services by diversifying its funding mechanisms with ABCP (Asset Backed Commercial Paper) and ABS (Asset Backed Securities), in addition to midto long-term financings, primarily in commercial paper issuances, corporate bonds and bank borrowings.
-Toyota continued to perform detailed credit appraisals and serve customers by monitoring bad debt and loan payment extensions, and the percentage of credit losses remained low, at 0.31% and 0.28% in fiscal years 2015 and 2014, respectively.
+Toyota's revenues from its financial services operations were ¥1,896.2 billion in fiscal 2016, ¥1,661.1 billion in fiscal 2015 and ¥1,421.0 billion in fiscal 2014.
+In fiscal 2015, amid a gradual recovery in markets mainly in the United States, Toyota collaborated with dealers in various countries and regions, and the balance of loan receivables increased steadily.
+In fiscal 2016, although economic weakness was seen in areas such as Asia, including China, recovery in the United States, among other places, continued.
+In such an environment, as a result of Toyota's continued collaboration with dealers in various countries and regions and efforts to expand products and services that meet customer needs, Toyota's share of financing provided for new car sales of Toyota and Lexus vehicles in regions where TFSC operates remained at a high level of 36% and the balance of loan receivables, mainly in the United States, continued to increase steadily.
+Meanwhile, Toyota is making efforts to provide both its customers and dealers with stable financial services by diversifying its funding mechanisms with ABCP (Asset Backed Commercial Paper) and ABS (Asset Backed Securities), in addition to mid- to long-term financings, primarily in commercial paper issuances, corporate bonds and bank borrowings.
+Toyota continued to perform detailed credit appraisals and serve customers by monitoring bad debt and loan payment extensions, and the percentage of credit losses remained low, at 0.36% and 0.31% in fiscal years 2016 and 2015, respectively.
 Toyota continues to work towards improving its risk management measures in connection with credit and residual value risks.

 Toyota Motor Credit Corporation is Toyota's principal financial services subsidiary in the United States.
-Toyota also provides financial services in 34 other countries and regions through various financial services subsidiaries, including:
+Toyota also provides financial services in 35 other countries and regions through various financial services subsidiaries, including: